warrior-training-culture

 Choosing Safe Training Weapons

 The right weapon makes all the difference.
 Never use live blades, metal shuriken, or weighted objects during home training.
 Instead, invest in replicas made from wood, foam, or dense plastic.
-Below are safe options for common ninja weapons.
+Below are safe options for common ninja weapons, with tips on selection and usage.

 Bokken (Wooden Practice Sword)